Achievement Retention Transitions (Numbers, Names, Needs)

-The Achievement Retention Transitions (ART 2013-17) initiative works in partnership with secondary schools to identify young people at risk of not achieving NCEA Level 2, with a particular focus on Maori and Pasifika students.
-The initiative aims to generate higher levels of NCEA achievement and support the Government’s Better Public Services target of 85 percent of 18-year-olds achieving NCEA Level 2 or equivalent, in 2017.
-The initiative builds on a 2012 pilot programme that led to significant improvement in the numbers of students achieving NCEA Level 2.
+The Achievement Retention Transitions (ART) - Numbers, Names, Needs (formally ART 2013-17) initiative works in partnership with secondary schools to identify young people at risk of not achieving NCEA Level 2, with a particular focus on Maori and Pacific students.
+The initiative aims to generate higher levels of NCEA achievement.
+The initiative began in 2013 building on a 2012 pilot programme that led to significant improvement in the numbers of students achieving NCEA Level 2.

-- 1,300 18-year-old students, who would not otherwise have done so without the focus of this initiative, achieve NCEA Level 2 in 2014 (in line with the 2013 baseline).
+- 18-year-old students who would not otherwise have done so without the focus of this initiative, achieve NCEA Level 2

 How the programme works